Skip to content

 • Camp Cattail Inc. received funding to increase the accessibility and overall experience of its day camp programs.
 Funding allowed the camp to make restrooms more accessible and create programming to engage children and adults in activities such as walking and fishing.

-• Easterseals Central and Southeast Ohio received funding to provide new handicap accessible doors for its entrance.
-Easier and safer entrances have enhanced the accessibility of Easterseals programming, including the Adult Day Program, which offers adults with disabilities opportunities to live, learn, and work as vital members of the community.
+• Easterseals Central and Southeast Ohio received funding to provide new accessible doors for its entrance.
+Easier and safer entrances have enhanced the accessibility of Easterseals programming, including the Adult Day Program, which offers adults with disabilities opportunities to live, learn and work as vital members of the community.

 • The Mighty Children’s Museum received funding for its instructional videos, which promote learning in and out of the classroom by offering educators and parents tools to tailor the use of museum resources for students in grades K-12.